 Don’t direct negative emotions or anger to God.
 No matter the heartache that others or life are causing right now, know that God loves you!
 He’s preparing a table for you in front of your enemies to restore and replenish you.

 It is during these troubling times that your investment in time to get to know your Father will pay abundant dividends, and prove all attempts to otherwise slander God’s love for you fruitless.

 3. Maintain a Posture of Worship.

-There is power in your, “Yet will I worship Him!” – power not only to heal that broken place in your life, power that produces more worship you didn’t know you had, but also power to draw out praise and worship from others who know (or suspect) your story and see your witness.
+There is power in your, “Yet will I worship Him!”
+It holds the power not only to heal that broken place in your life, but to produce more worship than you thought you had.
+A posture of worship will also draw out praise and worship from others who know (or suspect) your story and see your witness.

 Lay it all on the altar before God.
 Sacrifice your praise and worship, and watch God raise up something greater for your life.

 Our tears, heartache, weariness, frustration – they don’t cancel out our promise to reap God’s blessings.
 However, giving up does (Galatians 6:9)!